If you own a computer or mobile device, there’s one thing you’ve probably heard time and time again, back up your data.

 - Enter Time Machine either through the menu bar or with Spotlight or Siri.
 As Time Machine starts, Voiceover will play a swishing sound several times, after which you will be focused in the folder in the current time.

 - Select “Time Machine controls” from the window chooser, accessed by pressing VO-F2 (or VO-Function-2 if you’re using a Mac with a Touch Bar).

 - Either with the next and previous buttons or the timeline slider, navigate to the time you last had the file.

-Navigate back to the folder via the window chooser and brows it in the normal way to locate the file.
-Tip: when you find the file, you can press space to open Quick Look to preview it, making sure it’s the one you want.
+- Navigate back to the folder via the window chooser and brows it as you would any other folder to locate the file.
+When you find the file, you can press space to open Quick Look to preview it, making sure it’s the one you want.

-Select, “Restore,” from the contextual menu, accessed by pressing VO Shift M. Alternatively, click the restore button in the Time Machine controls window.
+- Select “Restore” from the contextual menu, accessed by pressing VO-Shift-M. Alternatively, you can click the restore button in the Time Machine controls window.

 If the folder where the file was located still exists in the present, the file will be restored and Voiceover will announce “Time Machine dismissed.”
 If the folder no-longer exists, you’ll be asked to choose a new location via the standard open and save dialog.